AhmarZaidi/Drive-ZipSkipper/README.md

 #  Google-Drive-Folder-Download-Without-Zip

 ## Step 1:
 Download your client_secret.json file.
 To get this file follow [this][link1] video.
-Place this file (rename the file to 'client_secret.json') in same directory as this script.
+Place this file (rename the file to 'client_secret.json') in same directory as this script.<br />
 Note: Login with the same id on which the folder is present on drive.
  [Channel Credits][link2]